According to Trouton's rule, all liquids have a roughly constant ... | Channels for Pearson+

 19. Chemical Thermodynamics Spontaneous vs Nonspontaneous Reactions

 According to Trouton's rule, all liquids have a roughly constant ratio between their molar heat of vaporization and normal boiling point (measured in kelvin): ΔHvap/Tbp = 88 J/(K·mol).
-Verify Trouton's rule's reliability for the liquids indicated in the following table.
+Consider the following liquids in the table:

 According to Trouton's rule, all liquids have a roughly constant ratio between their molar heat of vaporization and normal boiling point (measured in kelvin): ΔHvap/Tbp = 88 J/(K·mol).
-Verify Trouton's rule's reliability for the liquids indicated in the following table.
+Consider the following liquids in the table:

 ANSWERS OPTIONS